-- (a) Performance appraisals will be conducted on all probationary employees during and prior to completion of the probationary period, typically a performance discussion at 3 months and a formal evaluation at 6 months. - (b) The Department head or immediate supervisor is responsible for the appraisal. - (c) The performance appraisal will be completed according to Aitkin County's Performance Appraisal Program form.
+- (a) Performance evaluations will be conducted on all probationary employees during and prior to completion of the probationary period, typically a performance discussion at 3 months and a formal evaluation at 6 months. - (b) The Department head or immediate supervisor is responsible for the evaluation. - (c) The performance evaluation will be completed using the Aitkin County Performance Evaluation form.